BasicallyBubba/SlimyCake/README.md

 **The on-board charger will not output voltage without connected to the battery.**

 ## Extra Info:
-Any kind of modification are welcome!
+Modifications are welcome and encouraged!
-It can be even better if you can credit me on the modified PCB with [\[This LOGO\]](999-PictureFiles/SK-LOGO.png)
+If you do, it would be great if you can credit the creator with [\[This LOGO\]](999-PictureFiles/SK-LOGO.png)

 ## Index